SenaryLabs/equity-tokenization/README.md

 # Fusion Finance: Tokenized Equity Concept

-Fusion Finance is a protocol that tokenizes equities using blockchain as a messaging system for trade instructions, with settlement occurring on-chain.
-It bridges traditional and blockchain finance, offering a scalable, compliant solution for equity tokenization.
+Fusion Finance utilizes blockchain as a messaging layer for instructions.
+Actual trade execution and settlement occur off-chain via traditional brokers, with on-chain tokens representing verified off-chain ownership.
+It bridges traditional and blockchain finance, offering a scalable and compliant solution for equity tokenization.

 **Key Benefits:** Tapping into equities deep liquidity, ensures  and leverages smart contract automation for equity trading and ownership management.

 ## Technical Notes

-**Functionality:**
+**Functionality**

 * Clients initiate orders direct smart contract calls, with access controls restricting token creation to authorized parties.
 * Instruction tokens trigger custodian actions, while security tokens represents ownership updates.

 **Order Execution**

-**Buying:**
+**Buying**

-1. Client creates an order instruction and sends it to the broker-dealer.
-2. Broker-dealer executes ther buy order the asset off-chain and upon sucessful trade confirmation the protocol mints a security token representing the client's ownership.
+Client submits a buy order instruction, routed via blockchain to the broker-dealer.
+The broker-dealer executes the buy order off-chain.
+Upon trade confirmation, the protocol mints security tokens representing ownership.

-**Selling:**
+**Selling**

-1. Client issues an instruction token for selling, sent to the to broker-dealer.
-2. Broker-deal executes the sell order of the asset off-chain and the protocol burns the equivelent of the shares in the security token.
+Client submits a sell order instruction, routed to the broker-dealer.
+The broker-dealer executes the sell order off-chain.
+Subsequently, the protocol burns security tokens equivalent to the sold shares.

-**Transferring:**
+**Transferring**

 1. Clients transfer security tokens peer-to-peer.
 2. Custodian updates off-chain ownership records accordingly.

 **Broker-Dealer Integration**

-Chainlink Functions, powered by Decentralized Oracle Networks (DONs), receive instructions from the Order Manager and extract key order details; such as the asset symbol, quantity, and price.
-These functions then make HTTP requests to the Alpaca API, which executes the trades on the exchange.
+Chainlink Function, powered by Decentralized Oracle Networks (DONs), receive instructions from the Order Manager and extract order details; such as the asset symbol, quantity, and price.
+It then makes HTTP request to the Alpaca API, which executes the trades on the exchange.

-This process is synchronous and somewhat atomic: the `fulfillRequest` callback ensures the order is successfully filled before moving forward with minting.
+This process involves asynchronous calls via Chainlink Functions, ensuring trades are executed successfully before triggering on-chain minting.
+The `fulfillRequest` callback confirms successful trade execution before token operations proceed.

 **Benefits of Chainlink Functions:**

    - Trust-minimized and tamper-proof: Offers a secure and reliable setup for trade execution.

    - On-chain traceability: Provides transparency by recording function requests and responses.

 **Synchronization Mechanisms**